Its research, teaching and learning, and community interaction focuses on the challenges of being human in a rapidly globalising world.

-The Faculty offers seven major programmes at undergraduate level, each of which is also available at PhD and Master’s level:
+The Faculty offers sever major programmes at undergraduate level, each of which is also available at PhD and Master’s level

 In addition, the Faculty offers a number of Master of Arts by Coursework and several Minor programmes.